-When removing filter, do not touch metal parts in the unit.
-The sharp metal edges can cut you.
+When removing the filter, refrain from touching the metal parts in the unit.
+The sharp metal edges can injure you.

 Do not use water to clean the inside of the indoor unit.
-This can destroy insulation and cause electrical shock.
+This can destroy insulation and an cause electrical shock.